WonjaeSung/-NASA-API/README.md

 ## Lessons Learned:

-I learned the very basics of how WebAPI works, such as how to send requests and implement the response into my website.
+I learned the very basics of how Web API works, such as how to send requests and implement the response into my website.
 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments